gavinlyonsrepo/RpiMotorLib/README.md

 Overview
 --------------------------------------------
 * Name: RpiMotorLib
-* Title: raspberry pi motor library.
+* Title: Raspberry pi motor library.
 * Description: A python 3 library for various motors and servos to connect to a raspberry pi.
-Currently two components in library
+Currently two Categories in library

 (1) 28BYJ-48 Stepper motor + ULN2003 driver board

+(2) Servo GPIO PWM

+Should Work on any servo with 20mS duty cycle/50Hz frequency control signal and 180 degree rotation.
+Tested on:
-(2) Tower pro Digital micro servo SG90 (Note: Should work with many servos types but only tested with SG90)
+	(1) Tower pro Digital micro servo SG90
+	(2) Hitec HS422 servo
+	(3) Tower pro MG996R Servo

-The end user can import this library into their projects and then control the components with single lines of codes.
+The end user can import this library into their projects and then control the components with single lines of code.

 * Author: Gavin Lyons
 * URL: https://github.com/gavinlyonsrepo/RpiMotorLib